rashmi-dev/fend-project-memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## What the project does?

+This includes a simple game mainly using jQuery,HTML and CSS.
+Click on the cards to see the symbols.
+Remember their location and match identical cards.

+## Features

+1. Timer (From 5-0min).
+One has to finish the game before 5min.
+2. Rating based on the number of moves to match all the 16 cards.
+3. Allows to replay/restart the game at any given point.
+4. Close the window to exit the game.